What is Toxic Positivity?

 We’re in a world where we’re trying to be more mindful of others (if you’re not, you might be part of the problem, just sayin’).
 Of course, having a sunny outlook on life is deemed an endearing personality trait, but what if that very thing makes you dismissive of others struggles?
 Is too much positivity a bad thing?

 I came across the term “toxic positivity” the other day, and it really resonated with me.
 I’ve always considered myself a “realist” – which some who are impossibly positive might refer to as being negative.

 I’ve always found those who are positive just for the sake of not being negative hard to relate to; It can seem not only phoney but actually really invalidate genuine concerns.

-I’ve done a little breakdown of dismissive and toxic positivity, as well as ways to respond to someone who might come at you with it.
+I’ve done a little breakdown of dismissive positivity, as well as ways to respond to someone who might come at you with it.
 Keep reading, and let me know how you’ve found dealing with people who are unobtainable optimistic.